How To Become A Midwife

 What skills are needed to become a midwife?

-Being a midwife can be a demanding job, and you’ll have to stay calm under pressure.
+Being a midwife, just like being a nurse, can be a demanding job, and you’ll have to stay calm under pressure.
 If there’s an emergency, they need to be able to recognise it and take appropriate steps to tackle it.
 Excellent communication skills can come in handy here.

 Midwives also need to be empathetic, as they’re looking after mothers on one of the most stressful days of their lives.
 They will need to be mentally able to cope with any complications and physically cope with long hours.
 A first labour can be quite lengthy, lasting on average for eight hours.